 Some women merely tolerate or even actively avoid sexual intercourse because their labia create uncomfortable friction during the activity.
 Extra skin and scar tissue around the clitoris could also affect how a patient feels during sexual intercourse.
 Tight-fitting outfits may also cause physical discomfort.
 Yoga pants and similar clothes can feel like they don't fit properly, chafe, and even reveal labia that extend far enough in certain positions.

 Patients may also choose a labiaplasty because they have extreme discomfort and emotional distress.
 They also want to bring back the appearance of their vulva before they had children, or to get a new look as a part of their own aesthetic journey.
 Bottom line, an excessively large labia can affect women of all ages, regardless of whether they have had children or not.

 WHERE SMART & BEAUTY MEET

-Labiaplasty helps with the look and feel of the outside of the vaginal area, but women need something else to help with the inside, where menopause can dry up lubrication (making sexual satisfaction a difficult endeavor), weakened bladder control can lead to leakage while running or jumping, and more.
+Labiaplasty helps with the look and feel of the outside of the vaginal area, but women seeking an internal change need something else to help with the inside, where menopause can dry up lubrication (making sexual satisfaction a difficult endeavor), weakened bladder control can lead to leakage while running or jumping, and more.

 ThermiVa® is a noninvasive treatment that works for overall vaginal rejuvenation.
 Radiofrequency energy delivered by the handheld device encourages new collagen production to tighten tissues that have gone lax, increase moisture, and firm up support for key structures, like the pelvic floor.
 The benefits include reduced discomfort, increased pleasure during sex, and better bladder control to combat incontinence.